gscanlon21/notes/content/notes/git.md

 ### --assume-unchanged
 Assumes that a developer shouldn’t change a file.
 This flag is meant for improving performance for non-changing folders like SDKs.

+## Git push fails with 'missing tree'

+Not sure what causes this, but one of two things will usually clear it up. `Fetch` first and then run `git push --no-thin` or `git gc --aggressive --prune=now`.